 Susan Brodigan, Library Coordinator

 Susan's role at the CMC includes cataloguing and maintaining the Centre’s unique collection of Irish art music.
 In particular, her work involves researching and inputting information into the library databases, producing regular library reports and providing research assistance to visitors to the library and also over telephone and email.
-Susan's role also includes assisting the development of the library and sound archive collections by researching and acquiring new materials; contributing to the Centre’s web site; and assisting with outreach activities for exhibitions, concerts and festivals.
+Susan's role also includes assisting the development of the library and sound archive collections by researching and acquiring new materials; contributing to the Centre’s web site; and assisting with outreach activities for exhibitions, projects, concerts and festivals.

 Keith Fennell, Production Coordinator